sufianrhazi/gooey/README.md

 The `mount` function mounts the provided `jsx` at the provided `target` DOM node.
 It returns a function which unmounts the provided `jsx`.

+Note: for Gooey to behave correctly, the `target` element *must* be empty.

 ### ref()